-What a remarkable series The Midlife ToolBox has been!
-We’ve been inspired, uplifted, challenged and made to think about who we are, where we’re going and how our healthy mindset affects us as women in midlife.
+This is the final post in a remarkable series, The Midlife ToolBox.
+And it has been truly remarkable!
+We’ve been inspired, uplifted, challenged and made to think about who we are, where we’re going and how a healthy mindset affects us as women in midlife.

 We’ve learned about:

 - Finding Acceptance and Happiness with Being Ourselves